Know the difference between cash play and poker MTT

 - Carefully select the hands you play

-There is no point to force the action at the beginning of the tournament.
+There is no point to force the action at the beginning of the tournament and have a high PFR poker stat.
 This is the spot, where careful card selection comes into play.
 Most of the time, weak players will be playing way too many hands, so your goal is to play strong ones and gradually build your stack.